So how long does a root canal take, really?? Though you might be less aggressive than a cheetah and have more patience,

 Calculate approximately 15 minutes for the post buildup another 15 minutes for crown prep and temporary crown fabrication and now we can add that 30 minutes to whatever you come up with below.

 A root canal involves filing and then filling in the roots of a tooth.
 Each tooth has a specific number of roots.
-If your root canal is on a front tooth, it has 1 root.
+If your root canal is on a front tooth, it most likely has 1 root.
 That’s valid for the four front teeth and the canines on either side of those teeth.

 The bicuspids or “premolars” and the molars are a different story.
 Bicuspids typically have one canal as well, but don’t be surprised if it has two.
 Molars typically have anywhere from two to four canals.